-With the variety of possible categorisations amongst the underground and the mainstream, labeling a band underground or alternative is a concept carrying a lot to be unpacked.
+With the variety of possible categorisations amongst the underground and the mainstream, labelling a band underground or alternative is a concept carrying a lot to be unpacked.

 All things considered, how artists choose to describe their music between underground and mainstream might tell you more about their particular musical priorities than their music taste.

 Now that you know what does underground artist mean and what makes an underground artist, you can listen to underground music and discover some exciting sounds near where you live.

 Who knows, you may even discover something amazing which you wouldn’t have heard before.